danilocoppi/flutter-textfield-mask/README.md

 # Easy Mask

-Easy way to apply inputMask to Flutter's TextFields.
+Easy way to apply a mask to Flutter's TextFields.

-Its used passing on widget creation passing on TextField's parameter inputFormatters.
+To use it, you only need to pass EasyMask on TextField's parameter inputFormatters.

-The mask formatter cares about user's cursor position, to make fluid the user iteration.
+The Easy Mask cares about user's cursor position, to make fluid it's usability.

 # Usage

 **Simple Sample**

 `Import package:easy_mask/text_input_mask.dart`

 Then instantiate `TextInputMask` passing at least a String `mask` parameter.

 ``` example